Leftium/multi-launch/src/routes/doc/doc.md

-# MultiLaunch

-[Return to app](/)

 MultiLaunch makes it convenient to use multiple search sites from the same text box.
 (With a focus on living in Korea.)

+[Return to app](/)

 ## How to Use